grinnellm/SpawnIndex/README.md

 devtools::install_github(repo = "grinnellm/SpawnIndex")
 ```

-## Example
+## Examples

+We show two example calculations: surface spawn egg density, and spawn
+on kelp.

+### Surface spawn egg density

-This example shows how to estimate the biomass of Pacific Herring that
+This example shows how to calculate egg density for a surface spawn
-spawned and produced eggs which were removed from the population by a
-spawn-on-kelp (SOK) fishery.
-First, load the SpawnIndex package in the
+survey.
+First, load the SpawnIndex package in the usual way.
-usual way.

 ``` r
 library(SpawnIndex)